hashicorp-education/learn-boundary-cloud-host-catalogs/gcp/README.md

 This directory contains a `terraform/` directory for provisioning the lab environment with Terraform.

-To use the Terraform configuraiton, ensure your local environment is authenticated with GCP.
+To use the Terraform configuration, ensure your local environment is authenticated with GCP.

 For example, using the [GCP CLI](https://cloud.google.com/sdk/docs/install)

 `gcloud auth application-default login`

-Once authenticated, add a SSH public to GCP and update the configuration with the public key.
+Once authenticated, add an SSH public key to GCP and update the configuration with the public key.

-The GCP Infrastructure Manager template, `gcp-dynamic-hosts.yaml` is expirmental.
-Please use the Terraform configuraiton.
+The GCP Infrastructure Manager template, `gcp-dynamic-hosts.yaml` is experimental.
+Please use the Terraform configuration.

 **Please note that usage of this configuration will incur costs associated with your GCP account.** You are responsible for these costs.
 See the Dynamic Host Catalogs tutorial section **Cleanup and teardown** to learn about destroying these resources after completing the tutorial.